Skip advert

 At nearly five metres long, the ID.7 isn’t going to be the easiest car to slot into a parking space, but the 360-degree camera system and parking sensors front and rear give you some assistance.

 All the controls are smooth, although we would like there to be more adjustment in the regenerative braking system.
-It works automatically by increasing the regenerative braking as you approach junctions, using information from either the navigation system or the camera and radar systems spotting slower-moving traffic ahead.
+It works automatically by increasing the regenerative braking as you approach junctions, or by using information from either the navigation system, or from the camera and radar systems to spot slower-moving traffic ahead of you.
 Alternatively, it can be on all the time when you lift off the accelerator if you’ve engaged the ‘B’ mode on the gear selector.
 The latter isn’t quite strong enough to offer the one-pedal driving mode of cars like the Model 3 or the e-Pedal system used in then Nissan Ariya, though.

 Advertisement - Article continues below